 The many countries and organizations, including Greenpeace and the Basel Action Network (BAN), that helped create the Basel Ban Amendment can celebrate their persistence.
-In view of the continuing export of unwanted electronic wastes, plastic wastes and old ships from North American and European countries to highly-polluting operations in Asia and Africa, the ban is seen as relevant today as it was 30 years ago when ships loaded with barrels of toxic waste left their deadly cargo on the beaches of African and Latin American countries.
+In light of the continued export of unwanted electronic wastes, plastic wastes, and old ships from North American and European countries to waste operations in Asia and Africa which create huge amounts of pollution, the ban is seen as relevant today as it was 30 years ago when ships loaded with barrels of toxic waste left their deadly cargo on the beaches of African and Latin American countries.

 "The Ban Amendment is the world's foremost legal landmark for global environmental justice.
-It boldly legislates against a free-trade in environmental costs and harm," said Jim Puckett, who has worked for 30 years to achieve and implement the ban, and now directs the Basel Action Network (BAN) from Seattle.
+It boldly legislates against a free-trade with environmental costs and harm," said Jim Puckett, who has worked for 30 years to achieve and implement the ban, and now he directs the Basel Action Network (BAN) from Seattle.

-Despite the achievement of the Ban Amendment, Puckett warns that powerful industries - currently, the electronics and shipping industries - who have failed to overturn the Ban itself, are now trying to change the definition of that to which it applies.
+Despite the achievement of the Ban Amendment, Puckett warns that powerful industries - currently, the electronics and shipping industries - who have failed to overturn the Ban itself, are now trying to change the definition of what their waste is categorized as in an attempt to continue shipping their harmful waste.
 They do so in order to exempt their products (electronic waste and old ships) from the legal restraints imposed by the Convention and the Ban.

 Further, noticeably absent from the list of countries having ratified the ban is the United States, Canada, Japan, Australia, New Zealand, South Korea, Russia, India, Brazil, and Mexico.
-The United States, in fact, produces the most waste per-capita, but has failed to even ratify the basic Basel Convention while actively opposing the Ban Amendment.
+In fact, the United States produces the most waste per-capita, but the country has failed to even ratify the basic Basel Convention while actively opposing the Ban Amendment.

 This press release was published by the Basel Action Network on December 5, 2019.